BAkinmarin/the-cleaning-hack/README.md

 As a user I want to be able to see evidence of previous work.

-As a user I want to be able to read or hear from other people that have used this cleaner.
+As a user I want to be able to read or hear from other people that have used this company's services.

-As a user I want to be able to find out when the business is open.
+As a user I want to be able to see the business's operational hours.

 As a user I want to be able to view social media accounts.